PRTG Manual: Microsoft OneDrive Sensor

 OAuth URL |

-Click Get Access Code to connect this sensor to your Microsoft account using OAuth2.
+Click Get Access Code to connect this sensor to your Microsoft OneDrive account using OAuth2.
 This is necessary to allow the sensor to query data from OneDrive.
 A new browser window appears.
-Follow the steps in the window and confirm the permission for PRTG to connect to your OneDrive account.
-OneDrive forwards you to an empty page after completing the authorization process.
-Copy the complete URL of this empty page and paste it into the OAuth Code field below. |
+Follow the steps in the browser window and confirm the permission for PRTG to connect to your OneDrive account.
+OneDrive forwards you to an empty page after you complete the authorization process.
+Copy the complete URL of this empty page and paste it into the Get Access Code field below. |

 OAuth Code |

 Paste the complete URL of the empty page to which OneDrive forwards you.
-The empty page appears after completing the authorization process for PRTG at your OneDrive account.
-Click OK to define the sensor settings.
+The empty page appears after you complete the authorization process for PRTG in your OneDrive account.
+It is mandatory to connect this sensor to your OneDrive account to create this sensor.
+Complete the OAuth approach first to get the OAuth code.
+Click OK to define the sensor settings. |

 Click the Settings tab of a sensor to change its settings.